tanishqbololu/Python-Youtube-Video-Download-Project/README.md

       * print("Download aborted."): Inform the user that the download has been aborted.

 Documentation:
-1. Overview
+1. Overview:
 This script allows you to extract information about a YouTube video and optionally download it.
 It utilizes the pytube library for fetching video details and yt-dlp for downloading the video.
-2. Prerequisites
+2. Prerequisites:
 Make sure you have the required Python packages installed: bash
 Copy code
 pip install pytube3
 pip install --upgrade pytube
 pip install yt-dlp
-3. Usage
+4. Usage:
     1.Running the Script:
     To use the script, run it in your Python environment.
 The script will prompt you to enter a YouTube video URL.
     2.Extracting Video Information: